4n3m4i1/328P_ESC_SHELL/README.md

 - Floats are awful but this was hacked together too quickly to care
 - AS7 linker did not like libraries today, so library contents are just pasted in.... looks awful
 - Input error rejection really doesn't check beyond the lead char.
 Malformed entries will be rejected, but no indication will be made that this has happened.
-- Same as above, but a general lack of presenting errors to the user.
+- Kinda same as above, but a general lack of presenting errors to the user.
 - Realtime compiled program mode not sorted.
 - Binary size is too large (approx 6.5kB) (back to the float issue a bit here...)
+- Interpret speed is laughably slow for a lot of reasons, probably won't change though

 ## Future Additions
 - ultra tiny file system support